 It is estimated that approximately 30% of organic carbon in the biosphere is comprised of lignin (1).
 Although lignin is abundant, the heterogeneous structure and chemical composition of this aromatic polymer has prevented its widespread use as a source of products for industrial applications (2).
 Currently, only a small fraction of available lignin is converted into chemicals, leaving the majority of the material either burned for energy or unused as a renewable source of products (3).
 Overcoming the inherent barriers to valorizing lignin would provide a renewable source for many chemicals currently produced from non-renewable resources (4).
 We seek to understand bacterial aromatic metabolism in order to biologically convert deconstructed lignin into valuable chemical products.

 Guaiacyl (G)- and syringyl (S)-phenylpropanoids are the most abundant monoaromatics in the lignin polymer, with hydroxylbenzoyl (H)-aromatics as common pendent groups (5).
 Consequently, all existing chemical methods to depolymerize lignin produce mixtures of G-, S- and H-aromatic monomers, along with dimers or oligomers containing combinations of these aromatic units (6).
 The heterogeneity of depolymerized lignin presents a challenge to the production of single lignin-derived products, but this could potentially be achieved using microbes to funnel diverse lignin-derived aromatic compounds through a central metabolic pathway (7, 8).
 We study the ability of Novosphingobium aromaticivorans DSM12444 (formerly Sphingomonas aromaticivorans F199 (9)), an Alphaproteobacterium capable of metabolizing a diverse array of aromatic compounds, to convert depolymerized lignin aromatics into potentially valuable products (10).
 N. aromaticivorans is genetically tractable and degrades many aromatic compounds completely and quickly, making it an excellent organism for studying the metabolism of lignin-derived products (11, 12).
+N. aromaticivorans has several advantages for studying degradation of depolymerized lignin as this bacterium can natively catabolize all three lignin monomer types (G, S, and H) (10) and can completely metabolize aromatic dimers with β-O-4 linkages (11).

 In this study, we investigated how N. aromaticivorans metabolizes an aromatic G-diketone (1-(4-hydroxy-3-methoxyphenyl)propane-1,2-dione) that is a chemical byproduct of both a formic acid-catalyzed lignin depolymerization process (13) and dilute acid hydrolysis of several potential lignocellulosic crops (14).
 Previous work has shown that N. aromaticivorans grew on this G-diketone, and that an engineered strain transformed it into 2-pyrone-4-6-dicarboxylic acid (PDC), a potentially valuable lignin-derived product (10).
-However, the enzymes that initiate G-diketone metabolism have yet to be identified.
+However, the enzymes that initiate G-diketone metabolism have yet to be identified, and to our knowledge, degradation of these aromatic diketones in other potential lignin-valorizing bacteria has not been described.
 To identify enzymes and pathways that contribute to the initial steps in metabolism of G-diketone, we measured global transcript patterns during growth on G-diketone and other G-type monoaromatics.
 Based on these data, we hypothesized that the enzymes LigLNDO, which encode pyridine nucleotide-dependent dehydrogenases that initiate degradation of β-O-4 linked aromatic dimers in the closely related Sphingobium sp.
 SYK-6 (15), begin the process of metabolizing G-diketone by reducing one or both of its ketone groups.
 To test this hypothesis, we purified LigL, LigN, and LigD and monitored the reduction of G-diketone in vitro using NADH as a cofactor.
 The results of these experiments reveal the initial steps in G-diketone reduction and how these products enter the known aromatic metabolism pathways of N. aromaticivorans, demonstrate an alternative reductive function for dehydrogenases previously proposed to oxidize aromatic β-O-4 linked dimers, and illustrate the potential for microbial conversion of non-native products of chemical lignin depolymerization to valuable chemicals.

 Results